AdarshSingh-ASR/WebSentinel/README.md

   <img src="https://img.shields.io/badge/PYTHON-3.8+-blue?style=for-the-badge&logo=python&logoColor=white" alt="Python 3.8+"/>
 </div>

 > **🏆 Built for AgentHack 2025** - A powerful web-based platform for automated website testing that leverages Portia AI's agent framework to combine browser automation with intelligent AI analysis, featuring real-time execution monitoring and comprehensive results visualization.
+Can be used to scrape things as well.

 ## 📋 Table of Contents